Cross-correlating the EMU Pilot Survey 1 with CMB lensing: Constraints on cosmology and galaxy bias with harmonic-space power spectra: Results

-The same picture concerning the differences between the linear and non-linear power spectrum recipes also applies for the constant galaxy bias model constraints at the more conservative flux density cut of $0.4$ mJy (see \Cref{tab:flux_0p4_bg_const.}) presented with the solid orange lines in the left panel of \Cref{fig:1d_plots}.
-Although in this sample we have fewer radio galaxies than for the flux density cut at $0.18$ mJy (see again \Cref{subsubsec:Source finding algorithms} for the reported number of sources), at the same time at the $0.4$ mJy flux density cut we consider scales up to $\ell=500$ and do not cut at $\ell=250$ as we do for the less conservative cut, gaining in this way more constraining power.
-Thus, the resulting constraints shrink by up to $\sim$30\% for the auto-correlation.
-For this flux density cut the auto-correlation and the combined measurements galaxy bias estimates are now lower, while the cross-correlation alone estimates are larger than the results with the previous less conservative flux density cut.
+The same picture concerning the differences between the linear and non-linear power spectrum recipes also applies for the constant galaxy bias model constraints at the more conservative flux density cut of $0.4$ mJy (see \autoref{tab:flux_0p4_bg_const.}) presented with the solid orange lines in the left panel of \autoref{fig:1d_plots}.
+Although in this sample we have fewer radio galaxies than for the flux density cut at $0.18$ mJy (see again \autoref{subsubsec:Source finding algorithms} for the reported number of sources), at the same time at the $0.4$ mJy flux density cut we consider scales up to $\ell=500$ and do not cut at $\ell=250$ as we do for the less conservative cut, gaining in this way more constraining power.
+Thus, the resulting constraints shrink by up to $\sim$30\% for the auto-correlation. {It is noteworthy that this increase of the constraining power that we see in the galaxy bias using the brighter and less dense sample (0.4mJy) compared to the fainter one (0.18mJy) may be a critical point for future radio continuum data which consider auto-correlations.
+This can be clearly seen by the fact that the increase of uncertainty of the power spectrum per multipole can be overcompensated by pushing more towards smaller scales which we can still trust given the agreement between the different catalogues (\texttt{Selavy} and \texttt{PyBDSF}, see again \autoref{fig:scale_cut_flux_0p18}), leading this way to tighter parameter constraints. \footnote{Another point we should mention is that by looking at the top right panel of \autoref{fig:scale_cut_flux_0p18} for the auto-correlation of the brighter sample, we can appreciate that although the shot-noise starts to be more important than the signal at $\ell>200$, the SNR keeps increasing up to $\sim3\sigma$ until $\ell=500$ and as a result further improves the constraining power.}.
+We should also mention that apart from the larger errorbars in the brighter sample, also the measurements themselves are in better agreement (between \texttt{Selavy} and \texttt{PyBDSF} at $\ell>250$), which could be indicative of a possible mitigation of the source finding problem for brighter and denser radio samples.} Going now back to the results, for this flux density cut, the auto-correlation and the combined measurements galaxy bias estimates are now lower, while the cross-correlation alone estimates are larger than the results with the previous less conservative flux density cut.
 Here, the reported combined measurement estimate of the galaxy bias from \texttt{SKADS} for \texttt{HALOFIT} reads $b_g=2.18^{+0.17}_{-0.25}$.